mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 #### The WebExtension browser API Polyfill

 So, how do you take advantage of promises easily, when Firefox is the only browser supporting it?
-The solution is to code for Firefox using promises and use the [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill/)!
+The solution is to code for Firefox using promises and use the [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill/).

-This polyfill addresses the API namespace and asynchronous event handling across Firefox, Chrome, and Opera.
-At the time of writing (November 2018), support for Edge was under development.
+This polyfill addresses the API namespace and asynchronous event handling across Firefox, Chrome, Opera, and Edge.
+However, at the time of writing (December 2021), support for Opera and Edge was unofficial.

 To use the polyfill, install into your development environment using npm or download it directly from [GitHub releases](https://github.com/mozilla/webextension-polyfill/releases).